cpore/raytracer/README.txt

 Building
 ------------
-In the root of the project folder (named raytracer) simply type 'ant jar' at the command line.
-This will create a runnable jar file in the raytracer/jar folder.
+In the root of the project folder (the folder in which you extracted the tar), simply type 'ant jar' at the command line.
+This will create a runnable jar file in the jar folder.

 Note that Ant is used to build a jar file.
 If you have problem building, it is probably because your JAVA_HOME environment variable is setup incorrectly.
 If